Yae's Sakura

 Yae's Sakura (八重の桜, Yae no Sakura) is a 2013 Japanese historical drama television series and the 52nd NHK taiga drama.
 Written by Mutsumi Yamamoto, the drama focuses on Niijima Yae, who is portrayed by Haruka Ayase.
 Yae is a strong believer in women's rights and the story follows her journey in Japan, during the time it is opened up to Western ideas.

 Yae, who came from the Aizu Domain (now within Fukushima Prefecture), was chosen for the taiga drama as her story of loss and hope was felt to be timely in the aftermath of the 2011 Tōhoku earthquake and tsunami.
-The drama was nominated for the International Emmy Award for Best Drama Series, losing to Utopia.
+The drama was nominated for the International Emmy Award for Best Drama Series.